-How Much Does It Cost to Run Electric Snow Blower?
+How Much Does It Cost to Run an Electric Snow Blower?

 An electric snow blower draws about 1,800 watts — clearing the driveway after a storm costs about a nickel.
 At the US-average rate of 16.5¢/kWh, running an electric snow blower costs about $1.80/month ($21.65/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.